puppetlabs/puppetdb/documentation/configure.markdown

 If not supplied, PuppetDB uses standard HTTPS without any additional authorization.
 All HTTPS clients must still supply valid, verifiable SSL client certificates.

+> **Note**: This setting replaces the deprecated `certificate-whitelist` setting which will be retired in a future release

 ### `historical-catalogs-limit` (PE only)